sunilfbd/product-list-cart/README.md

 Idea behind was to get hands-on (in 2017) on React and use Redux as a state managment library..

 In order to have local environment also did some manual basic webpack steup having plugin like:
+ - React
+ - react-dom
+ - Redux
- - offcourse react, react-dom, redux react-redux
+ - react-redux
  - sass-loader
  - babel-loader
  - for reducers (https://redux.js.org/api/combinereducers)